How to Find Bass Quickly with Soft Jerkbaits

 • Too much shad—“When you’re around millions of shad, it can be hard to differentiate your bait from the real thing,” VanDam said.
 “If I’ve got too much ‘natural competition’, I’ll add a little chartreuse to a translucent color to make it stand out a little more.
 You still want it to look natural, so don’t make it too obnoxious.”

-Instead of digging through your crankbait boxes wondering why a school of bass has shut off, try throwing a soft jerkbait this fall.
+Instead of digging through your tackle boxes wondering why a school of bass has shut off, try throwing a soft jerkbait this fall.
 Not only can you catch schooling fish with this technique, but you can pick off a lot of bass in-between schools as well.